Homepage > Blank IRS 1042-S Template

 Fact Name Description

-Filing Requirement All U.S. withholding agents must file Form 1042-S if they pay amounts to foreign persons that are subject to withholding.
+Filing Requirement U.S. withholding agents must file the 1042-S form if they make payments subject to withholding to foreign recipients.

-Due Date The form must be filed with the IRS by March 15 of the year following the payment.
-Copies of the form must also be provided to recipients by the same date.
+Deadline The form must be filed with the IRS by March 15 of the year following the payment, and recipients must receive their copies by the same date.

 Steps to Filling Out IRS 1042-S

-1. Obtain a copy of the IRS 1042-S form.
-You can download it from the IRS website or request a physical copy.
+1. Obtain the IRS 1042-S form from the IRS website or through your tax professional.

-6. Enter the amount of income.
-List the total amount paid to the recipient for the specified tax year.
+5. Enter the amount of income paid to the recipient in the appropriate box.

 More About IRS 1042-S